 top of page

 To further deepen my spiritual practice to organize life around reciprocity and care rather than the accumulation of wealth, in 2021 I made a commitment to live in the home of individuals who needed assistance to live independently.
 Examples include elders who were widowed or divorced, whose children lived too far away or were too busy to tend to the little things that needed attention, but the elder was not ready to move into assisted living.
 Later, other possibilities arose like a single parent trying to juggle care for children, home, work, and friendships or a young adult trying to launch and live independently for the first time.
-(At the next transition, I could add home owners with a mortgage who earn less than the median income where a monthly a percentage of my surplus income, would be helpful.)

 Testimonial